Bo-Ning/Finding-activity-sensitive-spectral-lines/README.md

 The results folder includes the pixels selected using S-index and H alpha, NaD, BIS, FWHM indices.

 The data folder provides the wavelengths, the activity indices, and Julian dates of the alpha Centrauri B dataset.
 We are unable to upload the normalized spectrum data as the file size is too large.
-However, a copy is avaiable to obtain by sending us a request at bo.ning@yale.edu or aww@udel.edu.
+However, a copy is avaliable by sending us a request at bo.ning@yale.edu or aww@udel.edu.